dhealy05/TimeStamp/readme.md

 1. <strong>predict</strong> the direction Bitcoin prices will go in the future and
 2. <strong>trade</strong> on those predictions for profit.

-Since February 11, we've made predictions in <strong>real time</strong> every 15 minutes,
+From 2/11/2019 to 1/31/2020, we've made predictions in <strong>real time</strong> every 15 minutes,
-recorded and and <strong>time stamped</strong> the results.
+recorded and and <strong>time stamped</strong> the results on the Bitcoin blockchain.
 This repo has the time stamped files so you can examine the results yourself.

-The primary strategy has made a <strong>return of 176.25%</strong>, a <strong>50% higher</strong> return than Bitcoin, with <strong>10% lower volatility.</strong>
+The primary strategy has made a <strong>return of 188%</strong>, a <strong>9% higher</strong> return than Bitcoin.

 If you're skeptical of these results--who doesn't make money in a bull market?-- we performed walk forward tests for Bitcoin and Ether for the year 2018,